Saamoz/eleventy-blog/src/posts/whats-up-with-toronto.md

 ![Toronto Population Graph](https://idragovic.files.wordpress.com/2017/04/toronto-pop-1800-20163.jpg?w=1000)

 Toronto for much of it's history was not a very large city.
-When comparable cities in North America like New York or Chicago were already grown up and
+When comparable cities in North America like New York or Chicago were already grown up booming metropolises by the 1950s, Toronto was just getting started.